Brixel/hackerJeopardy/README.md

 ### Obtaining a binary to run:
 - The easiest way to get going is to download the binaries straight from github (binaries_windows.zip or binaries_linux.tar) and unpack them either on disk or on a removable storage device.
 - If you want to create your own build, clone the project and open it with unity3D v.2022.3.4f1 go to file->build settings, configure to your liking and create build.

 ### Creating a new game
 - Start the game, you will be greeted with a static image on the (secondary) presentation screen and an operator view on the (primary) operator screen.
 - Press 'new questions'.
-This will promt you to select a drive to save the file, a file name, a game name and a tagline.
+This will promt you to select a removable drive to save the file and a file name or a full path wherever you like to store your file, a game name and a tagline.
 The game name and tagline are used on the presentation screen to show while everyone waits for the game to start.
 - Press create, this will take us to the question editor (which can also be accessed by pressing the 'edit questions' button)
 - Now it's time to create some categories and questions.
 First start by creating a new category in the left part of the window by pressing the 'new' button.
 - Give your category a name and a color (standard is blue) and press 'save/add'.